BillClinton/apps4philly-transparency/README.md

 While the city contract data was readily available and in a convenient format, the same could not be said for the campaign finance records.
 The data was scattered across many files in a multi-level directory structure.
 We found one zip file that purported to be a collation of all this data, but there were many formatting errors in this file which made a full valid import impossible in the available time.

-There is currently a project from CfA Philly Brigade that aims to clean up the campaign finance data and make it more acessible
+There is currently a project from CfA Philly Brigade that aims to clean up the campaign finance data and make it more accessible.

 ## Data links